Die Hard Trilogy

-Die Hard Trilogy is an action video game developed by Probe Entertainment and published by Fox Interactive in North America and distributed by Electronic Arts (EA) in Europe for the PlayStation, Sega Saturn and Microsoft Windows.
+Die Hard Trilogy is an action video game developed by Probe Entertainment, published by Fox Interactive and distributed by 20th Century Fox Home Entertainment in North America and Electronic Arts in Europe for the PlayStation, Sega Saturn and Microsoft Windows.
 The game is based on the first three installments of the Die Hard series of action movies, with each film entry being represented through a different gameplay genre.

 The game was well received and would eventually become a PlayStation Greatest Hits and PlayStation Platinum game.
 Die Hard Trilogy also inspired a sequel entitled Die Hard Trilogy 2: Viva Las Vegas.
 The sequel retained the three different playing styles but featured a spin-off storyline that was not connected to the movie series.

 Gameplay

 Die Hard

 Die Hard is a third-person shooter.
 The player battles terrorists and rescues hostages in the Nakatomi Plaza, which is the setting of the first film in the series.